MattThommes/amplify-react-app/readme/README.dev.md

 AWS access keys
 ```

 Choose `AWS profile`.
-Then pick the local profile:
+Then pick a local profile:

 ```
 For more information on AWS Profiles, see: